Charithasanjana/Docker_game/README.md

 docker run -d -p 80:80 <image id>
 Verify the game is accessible by opening a browser and navigating to http://localhost.

-4. Deploying to AWS Elastic Beanstalk
+4. Deploying to AWS Elastic Beanstalk:

 Step 1: Prepare for AWS Deployment
 Log in to AWS Console and navigate to Elastic Beanstalk.